Healthdirect Free Australian health advice you can count on.

 What are cold sores?

-Cold sores are small blister-like spots that appear in or around the outside of the mouth and are caused by infection with the herpes simplex virus.
+Cold sores, sometimes referred to as 'oral herpes', are small blister-like spots that appear in or around the mouth.
+They are caused by infection with the herpes simplex virus.
 There is no cure for cold sores, but there are ways to treat the symptoms and prevent new outbreaks.

 What are the symptoms of cold sores?

-As well as a blister-like spot, the following symptoms are also common:
+As well as a blister-like spot, you may also notice the following symptoms:

 What causes cold sores?

 There are 2 types of herpes simplex virus.
 Cold sores are usually caused by the herpes simplex virus type 1 (HSV-1).
-Herpes simplex virus type 2 causes most cases of genital herpes.
-However, both viruses can cause either cold sores or genital herpes.
+Herpes simplex virus type 2 (HSV-2) causes most cases of genital herpes.
+However, both viruses can cause both cold sores and/or genital herpes.

-About 80 per cent of adults are infected with HSV-1.
-Most people are infected when they are young and the infection lasts for life.
-However, the virus can remain dormant (inactive) in many people, meaning that cold sores may never appear.
+HSV-1 is common in the general community, and about 8 in 10 people become infected with HSV-1 by the time they reach adulthood.
+Most people are infected when they are young, carry the infection for life.
+The virus can stay dormant (inactive) in many people, meaning that cold sores may never appear.
+You might have the virus without knowing you're infected.

 When should I see my doctor?

-You may need to see a doctor if you have more severe symptoms or a weakened immune system — if, for example, you have HIV or you are having cancer treatment.
+You may need to see a doctor if you have severe symptoms (such as a large, deep or painful sore) or a weakened immune system (for example, if you have HIV or you are having cancer treatment).

 It’s also a good idea to see your doctor if:

-• there are signs the cold sore is infected, such as redness around the sore, pus and a fever
+• there are signs the cold sore is infected, such as redness around the sore, pus and/or a fever

 • the cold sore isn’t healing, it's spreading or you have more than one cold sore